Hollywood studios cater to comic convention's savvy fans

 'WOLVERINE' WHIPS UP EXCITEMENT

-Comic-Con, now in its 44th year, attracts more than 125,000 people and brought an estimated $75 million to the city of San Diego last year, according to the San Diego Convention Centre.
+Comic-Con, now in its 44th year, attracts more than 125,000 people and brought an estimated $75 million to the city of San Diego last year, according to the San Diego Convention Center.

 Studios have geared elaborate promotional stunts toward fans, such as a pub crawl for new comedy film "The World's End," and an interactive installation of a horror house for upcoming thriller "Insidious 2."